-8. SHAREHOLDERS OF S CORPORATIONS, PARTNERS OF PARTNERSHIPS, AND MEMBERS OF LIMITED LIABILITY COMPANIES TREATED AS PARTNERSHIPS
+8. SHAREHOLDERS OF S CORPORATIONS AND PARTNERS OF PARTNERSHIPS

-If an S corporation, partnership, or LLC operates in any state other than Wisconsin and either the corporation or its shareholders, the partnership or its partners, or the LLC or its members must pay income or franchise taxes to that state on or measured by the income earned there, Wisconsin resident shareholders, partners, or members may claim credit for their pro rata share of such taxes paid.
+If an S corporation or partnership operates in any state other than Wisconsin and either the corporation or its shareholders or the partnership or its partners must pay income or franchise taxes to that state on or measured by the income earned there, Wisconsin resident shareholders or partners may claim credit for their pro rata share of such taxes paid.
 The credit is allowable only if the income taxed by the other state is considered income for Wisconsin tax purposes and the credit is subject to the three limitations as referenced in Part 3.E.